Writers claim to dramatically increase their writing speed by speaking instead of typing

 However, despite these two benefits to spur me forward, there have also been three reasons why I was reluctant.

 Voice Strain: My first concern is voice strain.
 Perhaps because I don’t have a reason to talk much throughout my workday, I find that it’s very easy to strain my voice.
 Sometimes even giving a half-hour presentation will be enough to cause my voice to falter.
 An hour is about as much as I can speak without going hoarse.
-Perhaps with practice I can extend this time, but I’m not sure.
+Perhaps with practice, I can extend this time, but I’m not sure.

 Speaking Quality: My next concern is the quality of my speech.
 My diction is not great.
-I can pronounce the same word different ways and pronounce different words the same.
+I can pronounce the same word in different ways and pronounce different words the same.
 This presents a problem.
 However, my speaker-independent smartphone seldom misunderstands my verbal instructions, so I’m no longer as concerned.
 And with professional dictation software that I can train to learn my voice, I could minimize this potential problem even more.

 Writing Style: The third reason I was hesitant to try dictation is that my speaking style is different than my writing style.
 I feared that I would spend too much time editing my dictated words that I would negate the time savings from using dictation.